 Stream sign-in logs from Azure AD to Azure Monitor logs

-If you haven't integrated Azure AD logs with Azure Monitor logs, you'll need to take the following steps before the workbook will load:
+If you haven't integrated Azure AD logs with Azure Monitor logs, you need to take the following steps before the workbook loads:

 How it works